dmytrostriletskyi/dmytrostriletskyi/README.md

 [DOU](https://dou.ua/users/dmytrostriletskyi/articles) accounts where I post articles about software engineering in English, Russian, and Ukrainian respectively.
 Besides, I have a [personal blog in Telegram](https://t.me/dmytrostriletskyi).

-I love when software engineers are passionate about their work and when they build engineering cultures with their own values.

 **The latest articles in English:**

 * [11 must-haves in your vacancy for software engineers](https://dmytrostriletskyi.medium.com/11-must-haves-in-your-vacancy-for-software-engineers-b9396ef24f49)